 The Corporate Governance and Nominating Committee of the Board of Directors currently consists of Messrs.
 Elder and Schneider, each of whom is an independent member of the Board of Directors, as defined by the Nasdaq director independence standards, as well as applicable SEC rules, as currently in effect.
 The Corporate Governance and Nominating Committee reviews and makes recommendations to the Board of Directors regarding matters concerning corporate governance; reviews the composition and evaluates the performance of the Board of Directors; selects, or recommends for the selection of the Board of Directors, director nominees; evaluates director compensation; reviews the composition of committees of the Board of Directors and recommends persons to be members of such committee; and reviews conflicts of interest of members of the Board of Directors and corporate officers.
+The Corporate Governance and Nominating Committee is governed by a written charter approved by the Board of Directors.
 The Corporate Governance and Nominating Committee of the Board of Directors did not hold any meetings during the fiscal year ended May 31, 2016.
-The Company maintains a copy of the Corporate Governance and Nominating Committee on its website at www.aehr.com under the heading "Investors" and the subheading "Investor Relations."
+The Company maintains a copy of the Corporate Governance and Nominating Committee charter on its website at www.aehr.com under the heading "Investors" and the subheading "Investor Relations."